Borgars/WordJong-Overflow/README.md

 # WordJong DS Buffer Overflow
-**NOTE: THIS EXPLOIT CORRUPTS THE SOUND OF THE GAME, IT IS HIGHLY RECOMMENDED TO MUTE THE EMULATOR OR SYSTEM IF THIS YOU RUN THIS EXPLOIT**
+**NOTE: THIS EXPLOIT CORRUPTS THE SOUND OF THE GAME, IT IS HIGHLY RECOMMENDED TO MUTE THE EMULATOR OR SYSTEM IF YOU RUN THIS EXPLOIT**

+**NOTE: THIS HAS BEEN TESTED AND WORKS ON ALL EMULATORS, BUT CANNOT BE HARDWARE VERIFIED, IT IS BELIEVED THIS IS DUE TO CORRUPTION OF THE CPSR**

 ## About